Clifton upon Teme

-Clifton upon Teme is a village and civil parish in the Malvern Hills District in the county of Worcestershire, England.
+Clifton upon Teme is a village and civil parish in the Malvern Hills district in the county of Worcestershire, England.
+In 2021 the parish had a population of 871.

 Amenities

 Named after the River Teme which runs nearby, it has a village shop, parish church (dedicated to Saint Kenelm), nursery and primary school, village hall, veterinary surgery, garage and two pubs, the New Inn and the Lion.